improvess/raspberry-as-gige-camera/README.md

 DEBUG - /dev/video0 - Waiting for client
 ```

-## Communication & getting images from the remote camera
+## Getting images from the camera remotely

-Once the `rpiasgige` server s running, it is ready to respond to incoming TCP requests on the defined port and serve images.
-There are four ways to do it:
+Once the `rpiasgige` server is running, it is ready to respond to incoming TCP requests.
+There are four ways to do send reqeusts to it:

-- Sending command line requests using native TCP programs like [Netcat](https://linuxize.com/post/netcat-nc-command-with-examples).
-See this examples.
+- Sending command line requests using native TCP programs: see this examples.
-- Using the provided client program
+- Using the provided client program: see this example.
-- Using the provided client API
+- Using the provided client API: see this examples.
 - Writing your own remote calls using the [rpiasgige protocol](https://github.com/doleron/raspberry-as-gige-camera/blob/main/protocol.MD)

 ### Building and running the tests